 There are several unique things about the process.
 Importantly, the process is confidential in two different ways.
-If the case does not settle, then the parties can’t used what was said at mediation at the eventual trial.
-For example, during the opening session, the defense lawyer may say, “We know you are hurt, but we don’t think you’re hurt as bad as you claim.”
-At the trial, the plaintiff’s can’t try to use the attorney’s admission that “we know you are hurt.”
-None of that is allowed in, and the mediator can’t be subpoenaed to go to court to talk about those things.
+If the case does not settle, then the parties can't used what was said at mediation at the eventual trial.
+For example, during the opening session, the defense lawyer may say, "We know you are hurt, but we don't think you're hurt as bad as you claim."
+At the trial, the plaintiff's can't try to use the attorney's admission that "we know you are hurt."
+None of that is allowed in as evidence or argument at the trial, and the mediator can't be subpoenaed to go to court to talk about those things.

 It's also confidential during the day.
 The mediator should not repeat information you tell him to the other side unless you give him explicit permission to share that information.